Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Methodology

-Fitting Gaussian profiles to extract spectral features, where we use the mean to denote cosmic acceleration peak location and the standard deviation to depict the narrowness of the profile, proposes a new question: what uncertainty(accuracy and precision) the fitting can give, or how many significant digits the results would present.
-In this paper, we introduce two indicators as temporary solutions and employ them simultaneously.
+Fitting Gaussian profiles to extract spectral features, where we use the mean to denote cosmic acceleration peak location and the standard deviation to depict the narrowness of the profile, proposes a new question: what uncertainty the fitting can give, or how many significant digits the results would present.
+In this paper, we introduce three indicators as temporary solutions and employ them simultaneously.

-We regard the result of \cite{44-AAS90-Fouque} as a reasonable way, in which they deducted the velocity uncertainty of a Gaussian profile as theoretically as possible(with some inevitable numerical results).
+We regard the result of Fouque et al.\cite{44-AAS90-Fouque} as a more reasonable way, in which they theoretically deducted the velocity uncertainty of a Gaussian profile considering as more factors, satisfying our case where using Gaussian profile to fit the line is necessary.
 We rewrite their final formula as follow: